apjanke/npxutils-apj-wip-01/doc-project/Developer Notes.md

 * `Mcode/` – Matlab source code for the Neuropixel Utils library itself
 * `doc-project/` – developer-oriented doco for people working on the library itself
 * `doc-src/` – Source for user-facing doco
-* `docs/` – Built user-facing doco and GitHub Pages site
+* `docs/` – Generated user-facing doco and GitHub Pages site
   * This is generated from `doc-src/`.
-Don't edit it directly here!
+Don't edit anything here directly!
 * `dev-kit/` – Developer tools for working on the library
 * `examples/` – Example code to go with the library, and for building into the `docs/` stuff
+* `map_files/` – ???
+Are these example data sets or part of the library itself?
+* Ephemeral directories (not checked in to Git)
+  * `build/` – Where intermediate munged source code goes as part of the build
+  * `dist/` – Final distribution artifacts appear here

 ## Working with the repo